simon741/edu-devcamp/HOL/HOL4/README.md

 ---

-## Exercise 2: Add server and client side SDKs<a name="ex2"></a>
+## Exercise 2: Add the Application Insight SDK<a name="ex2"></a>

-Application Insights works with 2 components:
-1. A server side SDK that integrates into the NodeJS (or other web technologies) processes.
-2. A snippet of JavaScript sent down to the client's browser to monitor behavior.

-We will add both components to our application and enable the sending of telemetry into the Application Insights service.
+Application Insights works with a server side SDK that integrates into the NodeJS (or other web technologies) processes.
+We will add the SDK to our application and enable the sending of telemetry into the Application Insights service.

-### Server side<a name="ex2a"></a>

 1. Open the application in Visual Studio.
 Feel free to use the folder you've been using throughout the hands-on-labs, or use the [PWA](./../HOL2/PWA) folder from lab 2.